Pamela Brown, M.D., Ph.D.

 University of Michigan Graduate Medical Education (GME) Scholars Program

 The GME Scholars Program consists of 2 tracks, a Medical Education Track and a Healthcare Administration Track.
 Interested house officers may choose to participate in one of the scholar program tracks during their training.
 This innovative program will provide participants with a longitudinal training (a 20-month mini-fellowship) experience in one of the above two areas of concentration.
 This training will be incorporated into their current GME training program, and is open to all University of Michigan house officers (residents and fellows).
 The primary goal of the GME Scholars Program is to better prepare graduates to assume and succeed in academic positions with a focus in either medical education or healthcare administration at leading academic medical centers.
 Additionally, the program will allow participants to establish strong mentoring relationships in their chosen area of study, a network for future collaboration, and might serve as a stepping stone to pursue further graduate study if desired.
 Program participants will begin to develop the knowledge base and skill set required for them to be successful as the next generation of physician leaders.
 For additional details, please visit the Web site:

 Thank you for your interest in the University of Michigan’s Pediatric Gastroenterology Fellowship Program.
-All applications for 2015-2016 will be accepted through the ERAS website.
+All applications will be accepted through the ERAS website.